a Basement Ventilation System Work?

 expensive, tighter, replacement windows, the first winter the customers

-the MBS the problem is corrected.
+a Basement Ventilation System the problem is corrected.

 contractor in Maine that installs vinyl siding told of a customer that

 had a new sliding patio door installed.
 For the following winters, she

 could not open the door all winter long, since an ice dam formed until